 There’s bigger things at play that need to be addressed for long term relief and to ensure you rid yourself of shin pain for good!

-2. A Physio can provide you with the tools necessary to get you strong in the right areas.
+2. Commencement of a rehabilitation program: A Physio can provide you with the tools necessary to get you strong in the right areas.
 The stronger you can get the muscles in your leg, the more force they can withstand and the less likely you are to develop overload issues such as shin splints.
 Muscles absorb a huge amount of force during running, so it makes sense to strengthen them to allow them to cope better and to take the force off your bones.

-3. Providing you with advice in regards to managing your running load.
-This doesn’t necessarily mean stop running all together.
+3. Providing you with advice in regards to managing your running load or activity level.
+This doesn’t necessarily mean stop exercising all together.
 Outside of a stress fracture, bone stress (the start of a stress fracture), or symptoms that come on as soon as you run, it might be that you run on non-consecutive days, or for distances that don’t invoke your shin pain.
 Sometimes it means a period of cross-training (bike, rower, cross-trainer, swimming) that allow you to maintain your cardio-vascular endurance but don’t continue to put stress through your shin region.

 Any questions about what we can do to help you get on top of your shin pain for good ?
 Shoot us an email or call the clinic on 8490 0777.
 Alternatively, if you want to kick start your journey to your physical best today book online here.